 Having the CEO and leadership support the CSR program paved the way for Mallory.
 However, this isn't the case for every company.
 For those instances, Mallory says, "I think it's still worth building a pitch of why it should matter.
 Because it's not a priority for the CEO, maybe someone else in leadership can be that champion.
 There may be a point where it just won't happen at the organization, and then I would say find one that does care about it.
 Corporate social responsibility is the future of business."

-4. Establish the baseline for your CSR program
+4. Establish the baseline for your corporate social responsibility program

 Mallory's biggest piece of advice when it comes to kicking off a CSR program is this:

 "You don't need to jump from having a volunteer day to donating millions of dollars per year.
 Use what you have to build a CSR program that’s sustainable.
 We often see businesses donate a percentage of their profits to a community organization or allow specific consumers to use their product for free.
 You should figure out what makes sense for your business."

 She started organizing volunteering and charitable giving programs before her formal role as Head of Corporate Social Responsibility.
 "If you want to see your organization give back, organize a volunteer day, or do some fundraising, just start somewhere and build from there," she says.

 However, the one thing Mallory would have done earlier is sit down with the CEO and talk about a strategic plan.